+Type of demand

+Lawful interception Communications data

+Statistics 6,914 649,030

-Type of demand Lawful interception wful interception Communications data Statistics 7,716 Government/other public body publishes (1) Key Note (1) The Czech Telecommunications Office publishes statistical information related to communications data demands issued by agencies and authorities.
-For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe .
+Key Note (1) Communications data are calculated together with bailiffs' requests.

+For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.